BrianLYS/sveltekit-litestar-cors-error/README.md

 External
 - docker
-- postgres: If not installed, you can use docker to run a postgres container
+- or postgres if no docker